 - 4. Purpose and goals statement

-- Why are you seeking advanced education in the DNP program at this time in your career?
+- Why are you seeking education in the DNP program at this time in your career?

-- What is the anticipated focus of your DNP final project, and why is this an important issue to address in your area of expertise in nursing
+- What is a potential area of interest for your DNP project and why is this an important issue to address in your area of expertise in nursing?

-Consideration will be given to both the quality of your writing and the congruence between your stated goals and those of our program.
+The statement, not to exceed three single-spaced pages, is an opportunity not only to address each of the above questions, but also to demonstrate your writing skills to the program faculty.
+Consideration will be given to both the quality of your writing and the congruence between your stated goals and those of your program.

 - 5. Online interview

 You are required to complete and interview through an online portal called HireVue, during which you will be recorded answering a brief selection of questions regarding your interests and goals in the field of nursing and the DNP program.
 This interview can be recorded at any time.
 However, we ask that you do so only after you have completed and submitted an application.
 Further details, instructions, and links to the online portal can be found here.